 Calderwood Pavilion at the Boston Center for the Arts Wimberly Theatre 527 Tremont Street Boston, MA 02116

-Remo Airaldi*, Abigail Goldfarb*, Jeremiah Kissel*, Annette Miller*, Kathy St. George*, and Michael Hammond* as Cockburn
+Remo Airaldi*, Abby Goldfarb*, Jeremiah Kissel*, Annette Miller*, Kathy St. George*, and Michael Hammond* as Cockburn

 Back the Night